PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/chapter4/k8gb-example/README.md

 ### Windows 2016/2019/2022 Server
 - Windows Server, IP address: 10.2.1.14
-- Create a new Conditional Forwarder for the gb.foowidgets.k8s zone, forwarding to both CoreDNS servers in each K8s cluster, if you are using the same subnet as our example, you would forward to: 10.2.1.220 and 10.2.1.223
-- One DNS record for each exposed CoreDNS pod in the clusters -  If using the same subnet as the example, the entries would be:
+- One DNS record for each exposed CoreDNS pod in the clusters, these entries must be in your base root domain, for our example, foowidgets.k8s - If using the same subnet as the example, the entries would be:

   gslb-ns-nyc-gb     10.2.1.220
   gslb-ns-buf-gb     10.2.1.223

+- Create a new delegation for the gb.foowidgets.k8s zone, forwarding to both CoreDNS servers (1) in each K8s cluster - the delegated FQDNs for our CoreDNS servers in our example are: gslb-ns-us-nyc-gb.foowidgets.k8s and gslb-ns-us-buf-gb.foowidgets.k8s

 ### Kubernetes Example Application

 The K8GB script exeecuted for each cluster will create the following: